paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 -   If the {term}`failure mechanism <Failure mechanism>` is undefined but the degradation law is suspected to be sound, a second test should be carried out with a different stress level;

-In any cases, the determination of the parameters of the model is realized by analysing the results of the tests by considering the deterministic models as described in ref eee_8_5_8_2`.
-However, if neither the mechanism nor the degradation model is accepted, an experimental model should be defined and determined as described in ref eee_8_5_8_3`.
+In any cases, the determination of the parameters of the model is realized by analysing the results of the tests by considering the deterministic models as described in {numref}`eee_8_5_8_2`.
+However, if neither the mechanism nor the degradation model is accepted, an experimental model should be defined and determined as described in {numref}`eee_8_5_8_3`.

 (eee_8_5_8_2)=
 ### Deterministic models